will-mitchell22/CS3-DS4002/README.md

 ## Hook Documents
 The Hook Document is given here [CS3 Hook Document](./CS3%20Hook%20Document.pdf).
 This document gives context behind the significance of this project, the motivations for your work, and general deliverables that are expected to be created throughout the analysis.
 ## Rubric Documents
-The Rubric Document is given here.
+The Rubric Document is given here [CS3 Rubric](./CS3%20Rubric.pdf).
 This document outlines details for deliverables and necessary procedures for formatting, scripts, output, results, and references.
 The rubric document also outlines tips for success with this assignment, and explanations for the purpose of this assignment.
 ## Data Information
 The data used in this project is sourced from Our World in Data.